-Ecofin says that lenders are comfortable with the risks associated with financing solar assets and are prepared to lend on the basis of a 1.4x debt service coverage ratio, which typically translates into 40%-50% of the capital structure.
+Lenders are comfortable with the risks associated with financing solar assets and are prepared to lend on the basis of a 1.4x debt service coverage ratio, which typically translates into 40%-50% of the capital structure.

 Investment structures for wind projects look similar.
 However, the proportion supplied by tax equity investors is higher.
-Tax equity investors get the benefit of production tax credits (which may be as high as 2.5 cents per kilowatt) over a 10-year period.
+Tax equity investors get the benefit of production tax credits (which may be as high as 2.5 cents per kilowatt) over a 10year period.
 They may also benefit from tax depreciation and a modest level of cash distributions.

-Again, Ecofin says that lenders are prepared to lend on the basis of a 1.4x debt service coverage ratio.
+Again, lenders are prepared to lend on the basis of a 1.4x debt service coverage ratio.